 Notice that this condition is weaker than the classical condition of irreducibility.
-Namely, $A$ is said to be \emph{irreducible} if there is no subspace $L$ of $\mathbb{R}^m$ such that $A(\omega)L = L$ for $\mathbb{P}$-almost every $\omega \in \Omega$.
-Similarly, $A$ is said to be \emph{strongly irreducible} if there is no finite family of proper subspaces invariant by $A(\omega)$ for $\mathbb{P}$-almost every $\omega \in \Omega$.
+Namely, $A$ is said to be \emph{irreducible} if there is no proper subspace $L$ of $\mathbb{R}^m$ such that $A(\omega)L = L$ for $\mathbb{P}$-a.e.~$\omega \in \Omega$.
+Similarly, $A$ is said to be \emph{strongly irreducible} if there is no finite family of proper subspaces invariant under $A(\omega)$ for $\mathbb{P}$-a.e.~$\omega \in \Omega$.
 Hence, strong irreducibility implies irreducibility, which clearly implies quasi-irreducibility.

 \begin{defi} The \emph{equator} subspace $E$ is the sum of all $A$-invariant subspaces $W \subset \mathbb{R}^m$ such that $\lambda_1(A|_W) < \lambda_1(A)$.
 In other words, $E$ is the largest $A$-invariant subspace of $\mathbb{R}^m$ where the first Lyapunov exponent satisfies $\lambda_1(A|_E) < \lambda_1(A)$.
 Conversely, the \emph{pinnacle} subspace $F$ is defined as the intersection of all $A$-invariant subspaces $W \subset \mathbb{R}^m$ for which $\lambda_1(A|_W) = \lambda_1(A)$. \end{defi}